SoftUni-Internal/interactive-content/EN/06-State-Management/01-HTTP-Cookies.md

 [slide hideTitle]
 # Control Your Cookies – Firefox Browser​

+To view and control your cookies in Firefox, go to Settings.

+[image assetsSrc="State-Management-1.png" /]

+Click on Privacy & Security, and go to the Cookies and Site Data section.

+Then, choose "Manage Data".

+[image assetsSrc="State-Management-2.png" /]

+A new modal will appear, allowing you to browse the cookies for specific sites, as well as delete them.

+[image assetsSrc="State-Management-3.png" /]

 [/slide]

 [slide hideTitle]
 # Control Your Cookies – Chrome Browser​

+To access your cookies in Chrome, open Settings.

+[image assetsSrc="State-Management-4.png" /]

+Then, under the Privacy & Security tab, click on the Cookies and other site data section.

+[image assetsSrc="State-Management-5.png" /]

+Here you can customise your preferences, as well as view and delete cookies.

+[image assetsSrc="State-Management-6.png" /]

 [/slide]

 [slide hideTitle]
 # Third Party Cookies

+Third party cookies are set from a site different from the currently visited one.

+For example, developers can embed a "Tweet" button in a blog, allowing Twitter to store a cookie on your browser.

+This cookie will then be sent with each subsequent request, allowing for customised advertising and interest tracking.

+Year-over-year, Internet users become more aware of these privacy abuses.

+Many modern web browsers allow the option to "Opt-Out" of third party cookies.

 [/slide]